-Smart building is the newest application field of LoRa communication systems to enable efficient IoT devices connectivity inside crowded buildings.
-Supported by its interference immunity, low cost, and easy deployment, LoRa is becoming the leading technology in this field.
-A comparison study provided in \cite{Fraile2020} showed the high capabilities of LoRa to enable school monitoring compared to IEEE 802.15.4 wireless technology.
+Smart building is the newest application field of LoRa communication systems to enable efficient IoT connectivity inside crowded buildings, known for its high concurrent TX collision resulting from the high connectivity demand.
+Due to scalability, low cost, and easy deployment, LoRa technology is becoming the leading technology in developing smart buildings.
+A comparison study in \cite{Fraile2020, 10.1145/3274783.3275218} demonstrated the high capabilities of LoRa technology to enable school monitoring compared to IEEE 802.15.4 wireless technology.
 Besides the low-cost IoT deployment, LoRa was implemented on Arduino-based hardware to build robust and reliable monitoring systems due to its low energy and random MAC protocol.
-The authors in this work provided a rich dataset produced from 6 different school buildings using 49 devices.
-LoRa communication technology has already been proposed as a part of smart healthcare systems \cite{Trigo2020}.
-It enables patient tracking inside a hospital composed of multiple buildings connected via underground tunnels.
-Intra-hospital transport of patients, especially those accepted in intensive care units, is one of the major challenges facing the efficient deployment of the internet of medical things.
-Patients, in this case, require periodic transportation between different units inside the hospital buildings for diagnostic reasons.
-Consequently, knowing their location is a major key for efficient transportation and coordination between units evermore a challenging task at huge hospital infrastructures.
+The authors of this work provided a rich dataset produced from six school buildings using 49 devices.

+The LoRa communication technology has already been proposed as a part of a smart healthcare system \cite{Trigo2020}.
+It enables patient tracking inside a hospital comprising multiple buildings connected via underground tunnels.
+Intra-hospital transport of patients, especially those admitted in intensive care units, is one of the major challenges facing the efficient deployment of the internet of medical things.
+In this case, patients require periodic transportation between units within the hospital buildings for diagnostic reasons.
+Consequently, determining their location is crucial for efficient transportation and coordination between units, which is evermore challenging for hospitals with massive infrastructures.